skindya/CCO-design-patterns-SK-Copy/README.md

 - Purple rounded boxes for instances
 - Shortened IRI/identifier for the classes
 - Labelled nodes for object properties
 - Shortened IRI/identifier for object properties
+- Full names for instances with numbers

 A tool to create and edit Mermaid can be found here: